smatechnologies/opcon-advanced-training/docs/Named Instance Schedules.md

 ![](../static/imgadvanced/Named_Instances.png)

 * A Schedule must be marked as **Multi-Instance** for a Named Instance feature to be enabled
-* Allow for Cross-Schedule Dependecies
+* Allow for Cross-Schedule Dependencies
 * Exceptions can be defined for each Multi-Instance Schedule
     * Different Machine
     * Different Start Time (or other Time setting)